jashapiro/jashapiro.github.io/courses/biolB215f14/basic_graphics.markdown

 Take some time to look at the raw data (type the name of each variable and look at the output).
 You will see that `Sepal.Length`, `Sepal.Width`,  `Petal.Length`, and `Petal.Width` are all `numeric`,  data, while `Species` is a `factor`.

-## ggplot2
+## `ggplot2`
 For these exercises, we will mostly focus on the built-in graphics in `R`, but there are a number of packages which present alternative ways of creating plots, and one of the most common is [ggplot2](http://ggplot2.org), written by Hadley Wickham.
 If you have not already installed it, you can do so with `install.packages("ggplot2")`.
 For many of the plot types here I will show you how to construct them with either built-in graphics or ggplot2.
-Sometimes one is easier, and sometimes the other...
+Sometimes one is easier, and sometimes the other... but in my opinion, the ggplot2 version almost always looks better.

 ## Simple plots